-Your gum and periodontal health is crucial to you overall health.
+Your gum and periodontal health is crucial to your overall health.
 Your gums and the bone around the teeth and the connective tissues are connected by direct pathways to other areas of your body.
 The blood that supplies your gums circulates around your whole body.
 This means if you have gum disease your blood is carrying mouth bacteria, infection and inflammation everywhere else in your body.
-We have known this fact since the 1800’s.
+We have known this fact since the 1800s.

-This is migration of disease through your body just like how cancers spread; the bacteria from the gums metastasize and seed disease in other places.
+This is the migration of disease through your body just like how cancers spread; the bacteria from the gums metastasize and seed disease in other places.

 The bacteria in plaque activate your immune system to fight the inflammation they cause.
 This triggers your body to release different proteins, like cytokines to help defend the body.
 The bacteria can directly infect the blood and cause bacteremia (blood poisoning), which can make you feel very unwell or cause low-grade malaise.

 Gum Inflammation and Your Health

 Inflammation is a normal bodily process that is provoked by injury, it is your body’s response to repair and heal itself and short term or what is called acute inflammation it is a good thing.

 However, when inflammation is ongoing and prolonged, what we call chronic, it actually becomes very damaging to the body.
 When inflammation is revved up and gets stuck in the on position by something that is triggering it say like having a sprained ankle that you insist on running on rather than resting, it takes much longer to switch off and for your body to heal from the cycle of inflammation and damage.

 In periodontal disease, the chronic nature of the disease process creates a perpetual, worsening cycle in your body.
 The chronic bacterial infection triggers chronic inflammation and you will see an increase in inflammatory markers in the body like C-reactive protein.